Nonsurgical Treatment for Dupuytren’s Contracture

 - Alcohol use: Drinking alcohol could worsen symptoms of Dupuytren’s disease.

-- Existing medical conditions: Those with seizure disorders and diabetes are more likely to develop Dupuytren’s contracture.
+- Existing medical conditions: Those with seizure disorders and diabetes may be more likely to develop Dupuytren’s contracture.

 - Age: This condition’s severity increases with age.
 It’s most prevalent in people over age 50.

-- Nodules: You might see one or more lumps in the palm of your hand.
-At first, the nodules may be tender, but they get thicker and more rigid over time.
-You may also have a deep indentation in the skin by the nodules.
+- Nodules: You might notice lumps forming in the palm of your hand.
+The nodes may be tender at first but get thicker and more rigid over time.
+Your skin may also develop deep indentations around the nodules.